-The La Kretz Research Center at Sedgwick Reserve was established in 2016 as an intellectual center for research in conservation science and to ensure long-term maintenance and use of the Ranch House, which was recently renovated.
+The La Kretz Research Center at Sedgwick Reserve was established in 2016 as an intellectual center for research in conservation science and to ensure long-term maintenance and use of the recently renovated historic Sedgwick Ranch House.

 Developed and housed within the UCSB Natural Reserve System, the La Kretz Research Center at Sedgwick Reserve will spark a UC Santa Barbara-led, interdisciplinary, collaborative, translational, and science-based approach to study, identify, and develop solutions for today’s pressing environmental problems that impact California’s critical habitats, utilizing the nearly 6,000 acres of land at the Sedgwick Reserve.

 The effects of climate change, persistent drought, and land use threaten human and environmental conditions in California and across the globe.
 These problems are in urgent need of science-based solutions.
-The proposed La Kretz Research Center at Sedgwick Reserve will address local, regional, and global challenges through the integration of top-performing researchers, students and staff to implement a nimble and effective research program.
+The recently-established La Kretz Research Center at Sedgwick Reserve will address local, regional, and global challenges through the integration of top-performing researchers, students and staff to implement a nimble and effective research program.

-These challenges, best framed as questions, can inform human usage and management of these essential resources, such as:
+These challenges can inform human usage and management of these essential resources.
+Key questions include:

 - What are the food web structures representative of the region and how do they work?